LBC-LNBio/pyKVFinder/README.rst

 All these steps showed so far were performed on whole protein detection; however, we can perform them on a box adjustment detection, where we can explore closed regions with a custom box, which can be defined by a *.toml* file.

-There are two methods to define a custom 3D grid as shown in `Box Configuration File Template <https://github.com/LBC-LNBio/pyKVFinder#box-configuration-file-template>`_.
+There are two methods to define a custom 3D grid as shown in `Box Configuration File Template <https://github.com/LBC-LNBio/pyKVFinder#box-configuration-file-template>`_, and a third one that defines a custom 3D grid based on [parKVFinder](https://github.com/LBC-LNBio/parKVFinder)'s TOML-formatted parameters file.

 First, we will create a box *.toml* file with: